KavumaHakim/MoneyMind/README.md

 ## Contributing

 We welcome contributions to MoneyMind!
-Please read our contributing guidelines before submitting pull requests.

 ## License